babelfish-for-postgresql/babelfish_project_website/README.md

 Use contractions where appropriate:  we’re, isn’t, can’t, and so on.

-When referring to proprietary products, use the complete company name and the product name once at the start of the page; thereafter, use only the product name.

-  * The term Microsoft SQL Server is the complete company name and product name.
-For example: Babelfish extends your PostgreSQL database with the ability to accept database connections from Microsoft SQL Server clients.
-  * The term SQL Server refers to the database, the database content, and transactions/procedures/functions that involve more than SQL syntax.
-For example: Port 1433 accepts SQL Server commands, with the limitations discussed later in this guide.
-  * Use T-SQL when referring to syntax or language.
-For example: You should use correct T-SQL syntax when forming commands.
-  * Use TDS when referring to the protocol used by SQL Server.
-For example: The server listens on port 1466 for client connections in TDS protocol.

 ## Submitting a pull request

-The project is open to contributions.
-You can submit a [pull request through Github](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) and contribute to Babelfish.
+The Babelfish project welcomes contributions.
+You can submit a [pull request through Github](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) to contribute to Babelfish.

 When submitting code or documentation, ensure that your code adheres to [community standards](https://www.postgresql.org/docs/current/source.html) and